Who (mis)translates the (mis)translators?

 - Zhuangzi, Ch.
 2 (trans.
 Ziporyn)

-Well then, let’s go.
+Well then, let’s get started.
 Here’s Stevens' explanation of taṇhā (emphasis mine):

 taṇhā is usually translated as desire or craving but this is wrong and misleading. taṇhā is more literally translated as 'fused to' or 'welded to' [all bold emphases are mine].
 It immediately follows the mental moment that you zoom in with the attentional aperture on something.
 It could be that a flower or an item on the shelf at the supermarket captures your attention, or you turn your head to catch more detail as you pass by an accident on the road.
 Many hundreds of thousands of such events take place in the course of a single day.
 With most of them attention then relaxes and makes space for the next thing.
 But with some small proportion you find the mind doesn't quite 'unclench' from the object or some aspect of the object.
 This tension aspect is why it is sometimes translated as ‘grasping’ which is closer.
 Imagine something you aren’t finished with being pulled out of your hand and you tensing your fingers to resist.

-As I read this for the first time, immediately as my eyes landed on 'unclench', I experienced tunnel vision.
+As I read this for the first time, immediately as my eyes landed on 'unclench', my mind did a kind of apocalyptic Dolly zoom.
 I hadn’t seen anyone use my word like that before.
-That old ugly thought, "I'm not original!", reared up as suddenly as it hadn't in a while.
+That old ugly thought, best translated "I'm not original!" reared up as suddenly as it hadn't in a while.
 It wouldn't let go for a few minutes.
 I could hardly see past it.
-I was clenching!

 A moment later, there was only joy.

-Since then, I think I’ve noticed taṇhā on a very short subjective time scale when there are sudden unexpected sounds during meditation.
-Across the room, something makes a small but sharp popping sound, and it also pops in my awareness for a fraction of a second.
-I notice my attention collapsing onto the sound—there’s a literal feeling of spatial compression of awareness toward the sound source—only to instantly release again, shortly followed by the conscious recognition that (typically) the source is not a threat.
-I think this contract-relax sensation was there all along—discovered, not created—I just didn’t note it as clearly, and hadn’t named it.
+Since then, I think I’ve noticed taṇhā on a short subjective time scale when there are sudden unexpected sounds during meditation.
+Across the room, an appliance makes a small but sharp popping sound, and it also pops in my awareness for a fraction of a second.
+It’s like the “spacetime” of my perception is suddenly and subliminally warped towards the source of the sound in space, as it seems to me.
+At the same time, my body snaps into hidden preparations to move in the opposite direction, away from the blip.
+But I’m confident the source is harmless, and there’s nothing top-down to sustain the contraction, so it quickly relaxes away.
+(Mostly.)

 Upadana is literally translated as ‘fuel’ but also is used in gardening metaphors to mean seeds as well as having connotations around ‘pulling towards oneself.’
 I already alluded to why this is an important concept with the idea of maladaptive strategies that generate their own fuel.
 Upadana is a mental event that immediately follows Tanha.
 It can be thought of as the opposite of Equanimity.
 We instinctively pull or push away aspects of mental objects/representations that we do or don’t like.
 We try to ascertain the aspects of objects that are stable, controllable, satisfying so that we can own, or associate with those aspects.
 We ignore or try to push away aspects of the objects that make us feel hopeless, helpless, worthless, empty.

-The process of taṇhā-upādāna happens over and over across many moments, constantly grasping for simplifications.
-The longer-term result is that all the simplifications become organized into structures called saṅkhāras:
+The process of taṇhā-upādāna happens over and over across many moments.
+It grasps constantly for simplifications.
+The longer-term result is that all the simplifications become aggregated and organized into structures called saṅkhāras:

 Sankhara can be translated as either 'that which has been put together' or 'that which puts together.' […] If Upadana is a seed, then Sankharas are the warped houses we build out of the twisted lumber that grows.
 Living in these poorly made houses we don’t understand why we are miserable.
 To speak less metaphorically, a Sankhara can be thought of as a collection of mental events put into a story about how the world is.

-Together, my saṅkhāras form a kind of toxic ecosystem in which all my simplifications—no matter how individually limited—are granted niches that mutually support each other, and influence the outcome of the next round of taṇhā-upādāna in a kind of vicious cycle.7 And when I try to fix one part of the ecosystem, I risk destabilizing the rest, which scares me away from even trying.
+Together, my saṅkhāras form a kind of toxic ecosystem in which all my self-centered simplifications, no matter how individually pathetic, are granted niches that mutually support each other, and influence the outcome of the next round of taṇhā-upādāna in a kind of vicious circle.6 If I start waking up, if I try to fix one part of the ecosystem, I risk destabilizing other parts of it.
+I may be scared away from ever even trying.

 Dukkha is usually translated as suffering, which sort of works but misses important stuff.
 A more literal translation is 'a difficult emptiness.'
 Approaches, even quite effective ones, for dealing with the suffering of life were already in existence at the time of the Buddha.
 Both schools that preached constant absorption into pleasurable meditative states, and schools that preached a doctrine and practice of 'non-duality.'
 Both of these approaches survived, became mixed up with Buddhism, and today there are schools claiming to teach Buddhism which actually teach these methods.
 These methods do in fact decrease suffering, but they are only partial solutions.
 Both because they are reliant on maintenance of certain states and ways of being, and because while they deal with suffering caused by the immediate senses, you are still left with a more fundamental suffering related to feelings of emptiness or, Dukkha's other translation, 'worthlessness' and related feelings (nihilism etc. in the west).
 You've encountered this for yourself if you've experienced something cool during contemplative practice but then had a kind of 'so-what?' moment.
 The sense that this experience, while interesting and probably a temporary respite from your worries, hasn't actually addressed the core problem.
 People especially have this coming back from retreat.
 If this were just considered on its own, without the teaching of the antidote, this might be called worthlessness, that it seems like things are never satisfying and thus nothing has any value.

-Perhaps I'd also call dukkha disappointment, or “needing resolution”.
-It's what happens when taṇhā and the rest fail to hold their ruse together—which is inevitable!
+Perhaps I'd also call dukkha disappointment, or “lacking closure”.
+It's the buried cringing that happens when taṇhā and the rest fail to hold their ruse together.
+Which is inevitable!
 All models are wrong.

 If you dream of drinking wine, in the morning you will weep.